Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 - Hager 1250 Series — Full-mortise spring hinges with stainless steel options.
 Available in both 304 and 316 grades; specify 316 for coastal.

-When evaluating any product for coastal use, verify: the specific stainless grade (not generic “stainless”), whether internal components match the external grade, fastener material, and documented ASTM B117 salt spray test hours.
+When evaluating any product for coastal use, verify: the specific stainless grade, whether internal components match the external grade, fastener material, and documented ASTM B117 salt spray test hours.

 Maintenance Schedule for Coastal Installations